microsoft/windows-ai-studio-templates/configs/Phi-3-mini-4k-instruct/README.md

 ### Run Fine-tuning
 To start the remote fine-tuning job, execute the `AI Toolkit: Run fine-tuning` command.

-The job streaming log will be displayed in the output panel if the job has started running.
+To view the system and console logs, you can visit the Azure portal using the link in the output panel.
+Alternatively, you can view the console logs directly in the VSCode output panel by running the command `AI Toolkit: Show the running fine-tuning job streaming logs`.
-> **Note:** The job might be queued if there are insufficient resources available.
-If the log fails to display when the job starts, you can wait for a while and then execute the `AI Toolkit: Show the running fine-tuning job streaming logs` command to re-connect to the streaming log.
+> **Note:** The job might take a few minutes to initiate.
+If there is already a running job, the current one may be queued to start later.

 During this process, QLoRA will be used for fine-tuning, and will create LoRA adapters for the model to use during inference.
 The results of the fine-tuning will be stored in the Azure Files.